AlexCo1d/Alex/200-Course & Project/EECS 504/OLEC-9.3.md

 # Image as functions

 ## Physical & continuous Images
-Like Perfect image -> Lambertian model
+Like Perfect image
+Implementation: Lambertian model

 ## Physical & Discrete Images
 Like digital image (e.g. CCD), which is a sampled and quantized perfect image